DavidOdun/TrueGroups/README.md

 TrueGroups is a platform that allows professors and other group organizers to group members in such a way that maximizes productivity and engagement.
-Members of the larger organization or class answer several questions that allow us to understand who they are and what type of group the belong in.
-After students members join a class or organization, the group organizer then requests for True Groups to create groups using the pool.
+Members of the larger organization or class answer several questions that allow us to understand who they are and what type of group they would be most productive in.
+After students members join a class or organization, the group organizer then requests for TrueGroups to create groups using the pool.
 The organizer and the members will then receive their group assignment.

 ---